-Shen Nung, the author of the oldest surviving medical reference text in China (dated around 2700 BC) contains health related information of over 300 plants and clearly references the practice of a medical aromatherapy alongside the accepted religious practice of using aromatic herbs and the burning of aromatic woods and incense in reverence to god.
+Shen Nung, the author of the oldest surviving medical reference text in China (dated around 2700 BC) contains health related information of over 300 plants.

-Other historical references to the use of aromatherapy as a recognized medical practice are:
+Other historical references to the use of aromatherapy in civilizations and as a recognized medical practice are:

-- Ayurveda, the traditional medical practice from India is over 3000 years old and incorporates aromatic massage as a key aspect.
+The traditional medical practice of Ayurveda, from India, is over 3000 years old and incorporates aromatic massage as a key aspect.

-It wasn’t until the 19th century that physicians and scientists across Europe began to properly research Aromatherapy and in particular the impact of essential oils on bacteria.
+It was not until the 19th century that physicians and scientists across Europe began to properly research Aromatherapy and in particular the impact of essential oils on bacteria.

 Following the publication of his book he continued his research and went on to establish a business producing oils for use in fragrances and cosmetics.

-Albert Couvreur, published a medical reference on the usage of essential oils for healing around the same time as Gattefosse, while French doctor Jean Valnet began further research about essential oils and healing after reading Gattefosse’s work.
+Albert Couvreur, published a medical reference on the usage of essential oils for healing around the same time as Gattefosse.

 Around this time Marguerite Maury, another French citizen and highly regarded biochemist developed the method of applying these oils to the skin with massage.

-However it was Micheline Arcier, after studying and working directly with Maury and Valnet combined their remedial practices and guideline to create the form of Aromatherapy now used worldwide.
+However it was Micheline Arcier, after studying and working directly with Maury and Valnet who combined their remedial practices and guidelines to create the form of Aromatherapy now used worldwide.

 What is an Aromatherapy Oil?

-Aromatherapy Oils are a combination of the volatile plant oils, known as essential oils with a carrier oil (such as coconut or ground-nut) and is used in the treatment or prevention of disease.
+Aromatherapy Oil, or Essential Oils, are a combination of the volatile plant oils with a carrier oil (such as coconut or ground-nut) and are used in the treatment or prevention of disease.

 Aromatherapy oils consist of tiny aromatic molecules from plant and herb essential oils that are readily absorbed via the skin and whilst breathing they enter the lungs.

-Once the essential oil therapeutics enter the body they are absorbed into the bloodstream and travel quickly throughout the body to deliver healing.
+Once the aromatherapy oil therapeutics enter the body they are absorbed into the bloodstream and travel quickly throughout the body to deliver healing.

 Essential oils are added to carrier oil due to their extreme concentration.
 Only a very small quantity of pure essential oils are required to bring about the desired health related results.

-Other related posts on Aromatherapy can be found below:
+Other related posts about what are Aromatherapy Oils can be found below:

-I hope you have enjoyed the article and now now the answer to what is an aromatherapy oil.
+I hope you have enjoyed the article and now know the answers about aromatherapy oil.
 Please do leave a comment or ask a question and I will get back to you ASAP.
 I can also be contacted by clicking here.